 So we were impatient to try out their casein protein powder, simply called Casein+.
 Legion sent us their Milk Chocolate and Vanilla flavors so we could try them out.
 We found out that not only is it really high quality casein, it packs more protein per calorie than any of their competitors we’ve tried.

 Legion's Casein+ has more protein per calorie than any other casein we've seen, plus it has no artificial ingredients.
-Use the code BARBEND10 to save 10%!
+Use code "BARBEND" for 20% off!

 Legion Casein+ Nutrition

 One scoop of the Milk Chocolate has 110 calories:

 Calcium: 60% of your recommended daily intake

 There’s not much else by way of vitamins and minerals, just about 5 percent of your daily iron and potassium.